sakitume/SilverLite-FC/docs/index.md

 > Note: SilverLite flight controller is my own custom spin of Silverware that is **heavily** based on the very hard work of some extremely talented people.
 Among them are Markus Gritsch [(SilF4ware)](https://www.rcgroups.com/forums/showthread.php?3294959-SilF4ware-an-STM32F4-port-of-SilverWare), Travis Schrock [(NFE Silverware)](https://community.micro-motor-warehouse.com/t/notfastenuf-e011-bwhoop-silverware-fork/5501), Silver13/SilverXXX [(Silverware)](http://sirdomsen.diskstation.me/dokuwiki/doku.php) and of course so many others.
 My understanding of the history of Silverware is still limited and I'm sure there are numerous other contributors that should be named here as well.
 Kudos to all of you and thank you again for sharing and contributing so much to this wonderful hobby.

-SilverLite flight controller firmware was developed for *my particular use case*: controlling tiny whoops and micro sized quadcopters as well as for the sheer fun of experimenting and hacking.
+SilverLite flight controller firmware was developed for *my particular use case*: controlling 65mm or 75mm whoops and 2.5" and 3" micro quadcopters as well as for the sheer fun of experimenting and hacking.
 I don't intend it to be much more than that.
 NotFastEnuf has been developing (the hopefully soon to be released) [QuickSilver firmware](https://community.micro-motor-warehouse.com/t/notfastenuf-e011-bwhoop-silverware-fork/5501/1223) (the next iteration of his [NFE Silverware](https://community.micro-motor-warehouse.com/t/notfastenuf-e011-bwhoop-silverware-fork/5501)); I suspect it will have some really cool features when it comes out.
 And of course Markus' [SilF4ware](https://www.rcgroups.com/forums/showthread.php?3294959-SilF4ware-an-STM32F4-port-of-SilverWare) is an amazing Silverware derivative that has
 RPM filtering, blackbox logging, enhanced DSHOT implementations, etc. Please check out those other projects.

+SilverLite features include:

+* A minimal OSD
+* IBUS support
-SilverLite supports a minimal OSD and features a very low latency Bayang protocol implementation: theoretical 3ms or 5ms if using telemetry, but real world is likely a bit higher.
+* Bayang protocol using an external transceiver (NRF24L01, XN297, XN297L).
+Low latency, theoretical 2ms (or 3ms depending on transmitter), or 5ms if using telemetry.
+* SPI AFHDS and AFHDS2A support (only when building for `MATEKF411RX` target).
-Some of the other features unique to SilverLite flight controller firmware are the enhanced telemetry and configuration that can be performed when using my [SilverLite Firmware for the FlySky FS-i6](https://github.com/sakitume/SilverLite-FS-i6) or my SilverLite TX firmware for STM32, ESP32, ESP8266 (unreleased).
+* Enhanced telemetry and configuration if using my [SilverLite Firmware for the FlySky FS-i6](https://github.com/sakitume/SilverLite-FS-i6) or my SilverLite TX firmware for STM32, ESP32, ESP8266 (unreleased).

 # Quick Start